pengxiaobao/sentry-javascript/packages/serverless/README.md

 ## General

-This package is a wrapper around `@sentry-csii/node`, with added functionality related to various Serverless solutions.
-All methods available in `@sentry-csii/node` can be imported from `@sentry-csii/serverless`.
+This package is a wrapper around `csii-sentry-node`, with added functionality related to various Serverless solutions.
+All methods available in `csii-sentry-node` can be imported from `csii-sentry-serverless`.

 Currently supported environment: